 Here’s how it works:

-Mortgage brokers routinely receive what is called an ‘upfront commission’, and this is paid by the lending bank or financial institution once the mortgage contract is signed.
-They usually range from around 0.65% to 0.7% of the loan value, plus GST.
+Mortgage brokers receive what is called an ‘upfront commission’, and this is paid by the lender after the loan has settled.
+Upfront commission can range anywhere from 0.5% to 0.7% of the loan value, plus GST.

 Let’s break down this example: how much does a mortgage broker earn per loan of $1,000,000?
-If the commission on the home loan is set at 0.7%, the bank will pay the mortgage broker $7,000 plus GST once the contract is signed.
+If the commission on the home loan is set at 0.7%, the mortgage brokers commission would be $7,000 plus GST.

 In 2017, the Royal Banking Commission recommended abolishing trail commissions for mortgage brokers.
 But the Morrison government declined to implement this recommendation, and the Albanese Government’s position is still unclear.
 At present, mortgage brokers continue to receive trail commissions on the home loans they negotiate.